 - Slow weight gain

-By far, the greatest predictor of a NAS timeline is the substance that was used during pregnancy.
-As each type of drug (opioids, antidepressants, benzodiazepines, etc.) has a different chemical makeup and abuse potential, the NAS withdrawal timeline varies significantly by substance.
+By far, the greatest predictor of a NAS timeline is which substance was used during pregnancy.
+As each type of drug (opioids, antidepressants, benzodiazepines, etc.) has a different chemical makeup and the way in which the body uses it, the NAS withdrawal timeline varies significantly by substance.

 NAS Onset, By Drug: